Stevia is a popular choice for people to replace sugar in their meals and beverages. This article breaks it down so we can really know what stevia is.

 This is a good substitute for sugar because it has zero calories and zero glycemic indexes.
 You’ll also need a small amount to make your food taste better.

 However, the healthiest way is to control yourself.
-Cut down your sweet intake and do not use stevia to replace.
+Cut down your sweet intake and use stevia to replace sugar.
 Remember the longer you spend time taking less sugar, the sweeter food will taste.